Polvo: Musical style and influences

 Polvo is widely considered to be a standard bearer of a genre which came to be known as math rock, although in interviews the band disavowed that categorization.
 Their sound was defined by complex and dissonant guitar harmonies and driving rhythm, complementing cryptic, often surrealist lyrics.
 Their sound was so unpredictable and angular that the band's guitarists were often accused of failing to play with correctly tuned guitars.
 Polvo's songs and artwork frequently featured Asian/"exotic" themes and references.
 Additionally, their music had a pronounced Eastern feel that came not only from the Indian and Middle Eastern-style drones in their compositions, but actual Eastern instruments like the sitar as well.
 Complex ranked both Bowie & Brylawski among indie rock's greatest guitarists, writing that the band "built most of their songs around shimmering chords and stream-of-consciousness riffs; whistling Polvo on the bus would make someone look pretty strange.
 They sound as if someone stared into space and imagined the strangest guitar-based song possible and then the band tackled – and generally nailed – the unenviable task of performing it."

-Across various interviews, the band members have cited Isn't Anything by My Bloody Valentine, Zen Arcade by Hüsker Dü, Meat Puppets, Sonic Youth, early R.E.M., progressive rock bands such as Mahavishnu Orchestra, and 60s psychedelic rock as influences on their sound among others.
+Across various interviews, the band members have cited Isn't Anything by My Bloody Valentine, Zen Arcade by Hüsker Dü, Meat Puppets, Sonic Youth, Slint, jangle pop band Let’s Active, early R.E.M., progressive rock bands such as Mahavishnu Orchestra, Rush, King Crimson, and Can, and 60s psychedelic rock as influences on their sound among others.